betaflight/betaflight.com/docs/wiki/boards/MLTEMPF4.md

 - Up to 5 serial ports plus USB
 - Up to 6 DShot motor outputs
 - Serial inverters for SBUS and S.PORT
-- Compatible with TBS Smartaudio and IRC Tramp serial protocols
+- Compatible with TBS SmartAudio and IRC Tramp serial protocols
 - 1.5A 5V short-protected regulator with LC filtered 5V for OSD and camera
 - Plug-in direct connection to VTX and Camera with custom cables
 - Buzzer and serial LED outputs